kjswedberg/kjswedberg.github.io/week10.md

 I also pushed some data from the Remote Community Renewable Energy Research Workspace to the TIG-Playground.
 I removed the microsecond and nanosecond precision in the script, since Grafana does not use them by default.
 I think that the data was there on Tuesday.
 I think that Grafana had the timezone set to the time of my computer and that the data was UTC time.

+## Thursday, July 23, 2020

+Today, I edited the Vodcast.

+I also tried using the Jupyter Notebook script with some other files on the RCRE RW.
+From what I can tell, the script works for the BusMeter.nc, Gen.nc, and Load2wo.nc files for the different tests.
+The majority of the other files cause the error saying that the iterator is too large.
+However, two from Test1.1 have the error  `maximum supported dimension for an ndarray is 32, found 37`.
+There are 37 time coordinates in the Load1elspec.nc file (time1 - time37).
+The data is associated with different, but only one, time coordinates.
+The differences between the times are on the microsecond range.
+One solution is to change the coordinates from time2 to time37 to time1.
+Then, the data would only be associated with time1 and time2 to time37 could be removed from the dataset.
+However, I have not found a way to do this.